papivot/vmkube-watch/README.md

 ## Building and Running the Docker Image
 - `cd source`
 - `docker build -t vmkube-watch:latest .`
 - Example run (for local testing, assuming local kubeconfig): `docker run -e GROUPANDVERSION="v1" -e RESOURCETYPE="pods" -v ~/.kube:/root/.kube:ro vmkube-watch:latest` (Note: The Dockerfile user `appuser` might need write access to `/user/appuser` if Python caching is involved there, or adjust HOME.
-The current Dockerfile sets `HOME` to `/user/appuser` but `appuser` might not have a home dir created.
-The `cache-volume` in k8s handles this by mounting an `emptyDir`).
+The current Dockerfile sets `HOME` to `/user/appuser`, but `appuser` might not have a home dir created.
+The `cache-volume` in k8s handles this by mounting an `emptyDir`.

 ## Deploying to Kubernetes
+- Create a namespace (e.g., vmkube-watch)
 - Review and modify `source/kubedeployment.yaml` as needed (e.g., namespace, ConfigMap scripts).
 - `kubectl apply -f source/kubedeployment.yaml -n <your-namespace>` (ensure the namespace exists or create it).